WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 }
 ```

+TODO: An illustration that compares the behaviors before and after applying copy-on-write.

 By adopting this technique for several heavily used structs in a real app
 produced by ByteDance, I improved user interaction, increasing the fps
 from 48 to 56 and reducing memory usage by 600MB during debugging.